5.4. Colloid Postprocessing¶

 Colloid output can be either in ASCII or raw binary format.
 A simple

-example can be found at docs/tutorial/colloid-test1
+example can be found at docs/tutorial/colloid-test1.
+Copy the

-input file to a suitable location with name input
+input file to a suitable location with name input and run the code:

 $ ./Ludwig.exe